CodeScop/Oge-Mai-Field-Guide/hunts03.md

   - Dig Battles: Imali (150 words for 1-2), Shashi (250 words for 2-3), Attleas (350 words for 3-4), Lubu (450 words for 4-5), Shepherd (1000 words for 10)
   - Ruins Battles: Lubu (450 words for 4-5)
   - Balance Battles: Velts: Water (1600 words for 16)
+  - DFO Battles: Caretaker (1200 words for 12)
   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5), Herding the Herders (25)
   - Hunt S3 Quests: Moving Flora (10), Flying Past Sparks (10), Helping Those In Need Grow (25), Growing Improvement (25), Growth Pains (25), Growing Your Perception 2/3 (25), Growing Your Tenacity 3/3 (25), Battle of Constitution 3/4 (15), Of Vibrant Growth (15), Problems Feed Solutions (25)

-- **Late Aug 2020 Sources Outside the Hunt:**
+- **Late Sept 2020 Sources Outside the Hunt:**

-  ...
-I am exhausted from the Expedition Explosion this month, so instead of my usual Hunter Token source list built after running a battle against every monster in the game, I'm going to simply list monsters that appear to fit the clue and have the Hunter Token icon in their drop list.
-Look up their wordcount and infer their drops as you will.

-  - Global Battles: Vi, Viyusa, Awa
+  Late September 2020 sources are PURPLE.
+(We're focusing in on the Dust now!)

+  - Global Battles: Vi (5 minutes for 1-4), Viyu (15 minutes for 3-14), Viyusa (25 minutes for 5-20)
-- LF Battles: Spirit Wignow
+  - LF Battles: Spirit Wignow (450 words for 4-5)
-  - MT Battles: Ardii, Lorsa, Spirit Lorsini
+  - MT Battles: Ardis (70 words for 0-1), Assassin (1400 words for 14), Villager (1300 words for 13)
   - FOREST EXPEDITION:
-    - BC Battles: Sacer (may be a leftover from wings last month, may be removed)
+    - BC Battles: Sacer (120 words for 1-2), Xuso (450 words for 4-5)
-    - FB Battles: Ardii, Spirit Ardia
+    - FB Battles: Ardis (70 words for 0-1), Spirit Ardia (80 words for 0-1)
-    - SC, TT, GL Battles: Global, Hunt Only (was Gobkey overlooked?)
+    - SC, TT, GL Battles: Hunt only
-  - 3PC Battles: Bruja, Yasri
+  - 3PC Battles: Lombri (1500 words and 1 Wood Spear for 15), Villager (1300 words, 1 Spider Poison, and 5 Leaves for 13)
   - ALIEN EXPEDITION:
-    - IC, MS Battles: Global only
+    - IC Battles: none
-    - SpaceS Battles: Kovar, Noit
+    - SpaceS Battles: Captain Piak (1667 words for 16-17)
-    - RL Battles: ALL THE HOLOGRAMS
-  - Gansu Battles: Furoxi, Sparfly (may be a leftover from wings last month, may be removed)
+    - MiningS Battles: Ityf (1250 words for 12-13), Pach (200 words for 2)
+    - RL Battles: Minica (900 words for 9), Tessen (500 words for 5), Zanutaki (500 words for 5)
+  - Gansu Battles: Furoxi (400 words and 1 Steel Fishing Rod for 4), Sparfly (450 words for 4-5)
   - DESERT EXPEDITION:
-    - DigS Battles: Zera
+    - DigS Battles: Loi (150 words for 1-2), Okkorhi (1000 words for 10)
-    - Ruins Battles: Gordi, Spirit Griffe, Spirit Gordiliana
+    - Ruins Battles: Hunt only
-  - Riza Battles: Furoxi, Osaril, Sparfly (may be a leftover from wings last month, may be removed)
+  - Riza Battles: Furoxi (400 words and 1 Steel Fishing Rod for 4), Knusha (1200 words, 1 Leaf Boots, 4 Rope, and 2 River Grass for 12), Sparfly (450 words for 4-5), Vota (800 words, 2 Rope, and 2 River Grass for 8), Yala (520 words, 2 Rope, and 2 River Grass for 5-6)
   - RAINA EXPEDITION:
-    - SurfaceC, SacredS Battles: Global and Hunt only
+    - SurfaceC Battles: Begala (300 words for 3), Knusha (1200 words for 12), Olea (100 words for 1), Rea & Pira (150 words for 1-2), Vaktra (700 words for 7), Vota (800 words for 8), Yala (520 words for 5-6)
-    - SwampL Battle: Rhamp
+    - SwampL Battle: Heliodae (120 words for 1-2)
-  - Balance Battles: Furoxi, Castu, Nuig, Water Rudakai
-  - DFO Battles: Spirit Ardia, Molox, Osalyu, Spirit Papple, Lycosta,  Chaensi, Babu, Miclan
+    - SacredS Battle: Pedja (1000 words for 10)
+    - Hideout Battles: Cafodu (600 words for 6), Drau (1000 words for 10), Grongu (2000 words for 17), Kivi (100 words for 1), Wisthu (800 words for 8)
+  - Balance Battles: Furoxi (400 words and 1 Steel Fishing Rod for 4), River Goddess (5000 words for 50), Spirit Castu (550 words for 5-6)
+  - DFO Battles: Ascre (150 words for 1-2), Belasi (200 words for 2), Chu (100 words for 1), Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 20), Dust Wignow (444 words for 4-5), Pakkan (300 words for 3), Spirit Ardia (80 words for 0-1), Zanthei (400 words for 4)

 - **Sell price:** 10 Coins (don't sell, much better to spend)